-- That’s a stupid idea & you should feel stupid.
+- That’s a stupid idea and you should feel stupid.

-See it’s not enough for someone to just think it’s stupid – they have to let you know how stupid they think it is.
-I got this email from an ex-subscriber a couple months back (names redacted to protect the
+See, it’s not enough for someone to just think the idea’s stupid.
+They have to let you know how stupid they think the idea is.
+I got this email from an ex-subscriber a couple of months back (the name is hidden to protect the

 Yes, Bill Gates and Pres Obama are successful because they take cold showers.
 I’m unsubscribing, you must think we’re real idiots.

-I’m okay with those people unsubscribing, because I don’t want that type of audience.
-I don’t want a bunch of readers who are trying to rationalize their comfortable life.
+I’m okay with these people unsubscribing because I don’t want that type of audience.
+I don’t want a bunch of readers who are trying to rationalize their comfortable lives.
 I want doers.

-What’s funny is that every person who sends me a response like this think they’re original.
-They think that somehow I haven’t heard those excuses before.
+What’s funny is that every person who sends me a response like this thinks they’re original.
+They somehow think that I haven’t heard their excuses before.

-I’ve got bad news: it’s not original.
-That’s exactly what I thought when I started.
-That’s what everyone thinks when they start.
+I’ve got bad news.
+These excuses are not original.
+What these people think is exactly what I thought when I started taking cold showers.
+It’s what everyone thinks when they start.
 But guess what?

-If you’re so arrogant that you judge & dismiss an opportunity to get better without even trying it – that’s going to seep into every other area of your life.
+If you’re so arrogant that you judge and dismiss an opportunity to get better without even trying it, that’s going to seep into every area of your life.

-I talk about being uncomfortable with endurance sports & life in general, and I understand that not everyone will run a marathon, jump out of planes, or travel around the world.
-Those aren’t as tangible to everyone.
+I talk about being uncomfortable with endurance sports and life in general and I understand that not everyone will run a marathon, jump out of planes, or travel around the world.
+Those things don’t appeal to everyone.
 They can seem like lofty, crazy, impossible goals.
 I get that.

 But a cold shower?

-And all it takes is 5 minutes of something you already do every day to test a theory.
-If you think your 5 minutes is too invaluable to even attempt such a thing (even if for no other reason than to just shut me up) – you might have an arrogance problem and it’s going to keep you from doing some pretty amazing things that might just sound a little bit stupid at first.
+All it takes is five minutes of doing something that you already do every day to test a theory.
+If you think your five minutes are too valuable to spend even attempting such a thing (even if for no other reason than to shut me up), you might have an arrogance problem.
+That arrogance problem is going to keep you from doing some pretty amazing things (that might also sound a little bit stupid at first).

 Why This Matters

-So why does this matter?
+So, why does this matter?
 Why won’t I just shut up about this already?
-Well, the two reasons that most people miss out on opportunities in life are the same reasons most people refuse to take cold showers.
+Well, the two reasons that most people miss out on opportunities in life are the same reasons that most people refuse to take cold showers.

 Inability To Become Uncomfortable

-The inability isn’t really an inability to DO the thing at all.
+The inability isn’t really an inability to do the thing at all.
 It’s an inability to make yourself uncomfortable.
-It’s an unwillingness to make the tradeoff necessary for the results desired.
+It’s an unwillingness to make the trade-off necessary to get the desired results.

-Don’t be upset by the results you didn’t get with the work you didn’t do.
+Don’t be upset about the results you didn’t get with the work you didn’t do.

-People do this all the time – either consicously or unconsciously where they give up before they even start.
-They “pre-disqualify” themselves.
-They become “inable” to do it.
-By doing so, they take away any power they might have to change things.
-They let life roll over them – because it’s simply “too hard” to do the things they say they want to do, so they settle for doing the stuff that’s easy, comfortable and “normal.”
+People do this all the time, whether consciously or unconsciously.
+They give up before they even start.
+They pre-disqualify themselves.
+They become “unable” to do things.
+They take away any power they have to change things.
+They let life roll over them simply because it’s “too hard” to do the things they say they want to do and they settle for doing the stuff that’s easy, comfortable, and “normal.”

-It’s an incredibly dangerous mindset to cultivate (one I did for years) and this is how so many people don’t even try to do the things they want to do.
+It’s an incredibly dangerous mindset to have (and one that I had for years).
+This is how so many people don’t even try to do the things they want to do.

 This is equally as dangerous.

-If you’ve ever seen even a tiny bit of success, the most important thing in the world to realize is that you don’t know it all.
+If you’ve ever seen even a tiny bit of success, the most important thing in the world is realizing that you don’t know it all.
 You have to cultivate an attitude of humility.
-If you fail to do this, you’ll tend to think you’re invincible, immortal or above the rules for a half-second, and you’ll begin your descent downwards.
+If you fail to do this, you’ll think you’re invincible, immortal, or above the rules, and you’ll begin your descent downwards.

-So before you start to say, “I don’t need to take cold showers because of XYZ reason because I’m the exception” pause for second and realize that’s what everyone says.
+So, before you start to say, “I don’t need to take cold showers because of XYZ and because I’m the exception,” pause for second and realize that that’s what everyone says.

-Because the only people that don’t need to take the cold showers are the ones that are already in the shower before they finish this article.
-Because they’re not looking for reasons to stay comfortable – that’s their main concern.
+Because the only people that don’t need to take the cold showers are the ones who are already in the shower before they finish reading this article.
+Because they’re not looking for reasons to stay comfortable.
+That’s not their main concern.
 That’s not their primary aim.
 They’re looking for reasons to get better.
-So when they’re offered a way to get better – like taking 5 minutes of cold showers – it’s a no-brainer for them.
+So, when they’re offered a way to get better, like taking five minutes of cold showers, it’s a no-brainer for them.

-They do a super-fast cost/benefit analysis in their head:
+They do a super fast cost-benefit analysis in their heads:

-Worst Case Scenario: They’re cold for 5 minutes and they hate this guy on the internet name Joel Runyon.
+Worst case scenario: They’re cold for five minutes and they hate this guy from the internet named Joel Runyon.

-Best Case Scenario: They might get better in some small way that they didn’t know about beforehand.
+Best case scenario: They might get better in some small way that they weren’t aware existed before.

-Impossible doers are willing to try it.
-They know they don’t know everything so they’re willing to experiment.
+Impossible doers are willing to try.
+They know they don’t know everything, so they’re willing to experiment.

-They’re people like Rita that thought I was crazy but decided to try it anyways.
-So she took 30 showers in 30 days.
-Then she decided enough was enough, decided to take control of things in her life and took 365 cold showers in a row – because she could.
-Meanwhile she dropped 70 pounds in a year – because she could – because she was in control – because she was okay with doing things that made her uncomfortable.
+They’re people like Rita.
+She thought I was crazy but she decided to try cold showers anyway.
+So she took thirty showers in thirty days.
+Then she decided enough was enough.
+She decided to take control of things in her life and take 365 cold showers in a row because she could.
+Over the course of that same year, she dropped seventy pounds because she could.
+Because she was in control.
+Because she was OK with doing things that made her uncomfortable.

-So if you haven’t taken a cold shower yet – no matter your excuse – whether it’s a crippling addiction to comfort or an attitude of arrogance that tells you that you can’t possibly benefit from it: all all I ask is one thing:
+If you haven’t taken a cold shower yet, no matter what your excuse is – whether it’s a crippling addiction to comfort or an attitude of arrogance that tells you that you can’t possibly benefit from Cold Shower Therapy™ -, all I ask is one thing.

 Be willing to experiment.